jknowles/opensdp_predictive_analytics/docs/opensdp_predictiveanalytics_modelbuilding.md

 <img src="../figure/pa_2outofsampleROC-2.png" style="display: block; margin: auto;" />

 ## Predicting on Future Data

-Here is a block of code that will allow you to make predictions on new data.
-To do this we need to identify our model object and read in our new data for current students.
-Then we simply make predictions.
-This is called model scoring.
+Now that you've picked your model you need to be able to put it into production and predict the future outcomes for current students.
+This guide includes simulated current student data (student data without an observed outcome) so you can walk through the process of applying your trained models to this new data.

+This process is called model scoring.
+The key step here is that we have to pre-process the current data the exact same way we pre-processed the training data.
+In this case we can apply the `preproc` object we used above to the current data - assuming we are using the same variable names and have done the same work converting indicator data to factors.

 ```r